rhagarty/watson-discovery-sdu-with-assistant/README.md

 But we will need to modify it to handle the case where the user asks an owner's manual type question.

-# Create new Assistant dialog skill
+# Create Assistant dialog skill

 Click on the `Custom Care Sample Skill` that comes with the Assistant service.
 You can choose to either duplicate it, or use the original to complete the following steps.